elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 2.4
  - Applying multi-threaded processing to create the View class
+ - Marking the View class for when new View pages are added
  - Ability to set page attributes with lowercase letters in standard syntax